 - • Hallucinations

 - • Irritability

 An alcohol detox is something you can do at home but we definitely wouldn’t advise it.
 Some have had success detoxing from home and using the support of a group such as Alcoholics Anonymous, while we do advise our clients to visit these kinds of groups after treatment, we know that alcohol withdrawal can cause severe health issues that will require medical treatment.

 We know that if you have an alcohol addiction then it’s very unlikely that you will fully recover without addiction treatment – this is why supervised detox and professional rehab will give you a better chance of maintaining long-term sobriety.

-This is why if you looking for a serious treatment for alcohol addiction, we’d advise using a medically supervised clinic.
+This is why if you looking for a serious treatment for alcohol addiction, we’d advise using a medically supervised clinic, like ourselves.

 Delirium Tremens, also can be known as DTs or the shakes is a severe form of alcohol withdrawal symptoms.
 This is quite common with people who have suffered with prolonged periods of alcoholism, or are going through an instant withdrawal from alcohol.